Christian7h/Christian7h/README.md

 * 🌍  I'm based in Chile
 * ✉️  You can contact me at [cristianvillalobos666@gmail.com](mailto:cristianvillalobos666@gmail.com)
-* 🧠  I'm learning Astro
+* 🧠  I'm learning Astro and TypeScript

 ### Skills